getreu/tp-note/docs/source/tpnote--manual.md

 [^2]: The compulsory trailing `-` separator is not considered to be part of a
       sort-tag, although dashes within the sort-tag are allowed.

-[^3]: At the moment I do not recommend using [Typora](<https://typora.io/#download>) because of
-      this bug: [Errornous rendering when the value of the last header var is the empty string · Issue #4633 · typora/typora-issues](https://github.com/typora/typora-issues/issues/4633)

 [Tp-Note's man-page]: http://blog.getreu.net/projects/tp-note/tpnote--manpage.html#customization